 End of Round 8

-@le_4TC and @Gia submitted the exact same three moves in the same order, and thus collided with each other on all of their moves and failed to place a stone this round.
+image @le_4TC and image @Gia submitted the exact same three moves in the same order, and thus collided with each other on all of their moves and failed to place a stone this round.
 All other players succeeded in playing their first choice.

 Any player with no stones on the board is eliminated at the start of Round 9.